Life and Death Are Wearing Me Out: Reviews

 Yan’s readers have come to expect and enjoy."
 Kirkus Book Reviews called the novel "epic black comedy...This long story never slackens; the author deploys parallel and recollected narratives expertly, and makes broadly comic use of himself as a meddlesome, career-oriented hack whose versions of important events are, we are assured, not to be trusted.
 Mo Yan is a mordant Rabelaisian satirist, and there are echoes of Laurence Sterne's Tristram Shandy in this novel's rollicking plenitude."

-For as Derrida notes, a specter is an oxymoron in nature: “it is both visible and invisible, both phenomenal and non-phenomenal; a trace that marks the present with its absence in advance.”
-(39) This ability of the specter to transgress boundaries, to be “both-and” (Both present and absent, both visible and invisible) makes it possible to serve as a catalyst that mobilizes an excavation of the repressed history, while at the same time questioning the construction of historical knowledge.
-However, if for Derrida and other poststructuralists, the spectral logic is “de facto a deconstructive logic” (39), a metatrope that tends to deconstruct all, I hope my analysis of Mo Yan’s and Morrison’s texts show the constructive potential of a poetic of spectrality in fiction – through evoking the repressed specter of history and instilling in the narrative an instability through the specter’s transgression, the poetic of spectrality combines the postmodernist deconstruction of history and truth and literature’s ethical function as social critique.